Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Do not assume the code is self-evident/self-documenting.
    What is self-evident to one person, might not be clear to another person.
-Always document what the original problem was and how it is being fixed, for any change except the most obvious typos, or whitespace only commits.
+Always document what the original problem was and how it is being fixed, for any change except the most obvious typos, or whitespace-only commits.

 Describe why a change is being made.
    A common mistake is to just document how the code has been written, without describing *why* the developer chose to do it that way.
-By all means describe the overall code structure, particularly for large changes, but more importantly describe the intent/motivation behind the changes.
+By all means, describe the overall code structure, particularly for large changes, but more importantly, describe the intent/motivation behind the changes.

 Read the commit message to see if it hints at improved code structure.
-   Often when describing a large commit message, it becomes obvious that a commit should have in fact been split into 2 or more parts.
+   Often when describing a large commit message, it becomes obvious that a commit should have been split into two or more parts.
 Don't be afraid to go back and rebase the change to split it up into separate pull requests.

 Ensure sufficient information to decide whether to review.
-   When Github sends out email alerts for new pull request submissions, there is minimal information included, usually just the commit message and the list of files changes.
-Because of the high volume of patches, commit message must contain sufficient information for potential reviewers to find the patch that they need to look at.
+   When Github sends out email alerts for new pull request submissions, there is minimal information included - usually just the commit message and the list of files changes.
+Because of the high volume of patches, a commit message must contain sufficient information for potential reviewers to find the patch that they need to look at.